 connecting talent to the right opportunity

-chris bouchard, director of talent acquisition
+chris bouchard, talent shareholder

 The labor market is fragmented so much that most of us tend to settle for what comes our way.
 Often, when talent meets opportunity, it is bliss for both the job seeker and the employer.
 The McKinsey Report shows that between 30-45% of the working-age population around the world are unemployed.
 Yet, 40% of US employers say that they cannot find talent apt for open opportunities.

 Everyday people struggle to find jobs that match their skillsets.
 People want jobs that resonate with their cultural, financial and career goals.
 On the other hand, employers need talents that share the organization’s vision, mission and goals.
 Companies want people who can thrive in the existing culture while driving the company to the next level.

 As millions of job seekers can’t connect to the right opportunities, employers too can’t fill open positions with the right talents.
 Optimum satisfaction in the labor market occurs when there is a perfect talent-opportunity match.